kratikarathi/kratikarathi.github.io/_pages/about.md

 ---
 layout: about
-title: "Kratika Rathi | Computer Science and ML"
+title: "Kratika Rathi | about"
 permalink: /

 description: "Kratika Rathi's personal website, showcasing her portfolio in Computer Science and ML"